getavalon/core/avalon/tools/workfiles/README.md

 The default template contains an optional template group ```<_{comment}>```.
 If any template group (```{comment}```) within angle bracket ```<>``` does not exist, the whole optional group is discarded.

 ## Hosts

-Workfiles is available inside hosts via. the ```Avalon > Work Files``` menu.

-Here you can save the currently opened work file instead of creating new files.